Columbina-Dev/WebMiliastraNodesEditor/README_EN.md

   2. Click the `⇤` button to collapse the node library window
   3. Filter nodes in the node library by keywords
   4. Node types, click to expand.
 Select the desired node and drag it to area 5 (canvas) to add this node
-  5. Canvas area
+  5. Canvas area, default controls:
       - Right-click and drag to pan the view
       - Use mouse wheel to zoom the view
-      - Left-click and drag to multi-select nodes (dragging towards top-left/bottom-left for touch selection (green box), dragging towards top-right/bottom-right for box selection (blue box), similar to AutoCAD)
+      - Left-click and drag to multi-select nodes
       - Press Del key to delete all selected nodes
       - Right-click on empty space to create a new node
       - Right-click on a node to copy/delete the node